Jena Malone: 2010s

-Malone was cast as Jenet Klyburn in Batman v Superman: Dawn of Justice, also directed by Zack Snyder.
-Her scenes were left out of the theatrical release but included on the "Ultimate Edition" home video release.
-In February 2015 Malone was cast alongside Elle Fanning in Nicolas Winding Refn's horror film The Neon Demon, which focuses on an aspiring model in Los Angeles.
+Malone was cast as Jenet Klyburn in Batman v Superman: Dawn of Justice.
+Many sources reported that she was going to portray Carrie Kelley, but her scenes were left out of the theatrical release.
+Later, Snyder revealed that Carrie Kelley was in a deleted scene of the film, but she was not portrayed by Malone.
+In February 2015, Malone was cast alongside Elle Fanning in Nicolas Winding Refn's horror film The Neon Demon, which focuses on an aspiring model in Los Angeles.
 The film garnered criticism for a scene in which Malone engages in necrophilia.
 The Telegraph's Tim Robey deemed it the "most offensive film of the year" but conceded it was not "any fault of Malone's, who commits herself utterly to making it an anguished, desperate, if inevitably revolting minute or so of screen time.
 It's a question of context, and how this scene... slots into the film's overall thesis."

 Malone co-starred with Riley Keough in So Yong Kim's drama film Lovesong (2016), playing a young woman who falls in love with her female best friend.
 Kate Erbland of IndieWire wrote that "Malone is at her most effervescent and appealing" but that "the overall effect is one of a disjointed love story that can never quite find the tune, no matter how skilled its players."

 Malone is credited as co-writer and featured vocalist on the Foster the People track "Static Space Lover" from the band's third album, Sacred Hearts Club, released on July 21, 2017.
 She appeared in the movies Stardust and The Tuna Goddess.
+In 2018, she appeared in the film The Public.